jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 the charge was delcared - that unit cannot fire Overwatch until the end of the phase.

 #### > OPTIONS:
-- The Howling Banshee Exarch's Power sword can be replaced with an Executioner or a Triskele.
+- The Howling Banshee Exarch's Power sword can be replaced with an Executioner (+5 pts) or a Triskele (+5 pts).
-- The Howling Banshee Exarch's Power sword and Shuriken pistol can be replaced with Mirrorswords.
+- The Howling Banshee Exarch's Power sword and Shuriken pistol can be replaced with Mirrorswords (free).
 - The Howling Banshee Exarch can take one exarch power from the list below at the listed point cost.

 #### > HOWLING BANSHEES EXARCH POWERS: